WangFeng18/Segment-Anything-in-NeRF/README.md

 After compiling, the viewer is available on `<your_machine_ip>:<port>/?websocket_url=ws://localhost:<ws_port>`.
 By default, `<port>` will be set to 4000, you can change the `PORT` variable to what you need in `nerfstudio/viewer/app/.env.development`. `<ws_port> `is set through `--viewer.websocket_port <ws_port>` in the command line with your NeRF training.

+**For a more complete viewer instruction, checkout [here](./nerfstudio/viewer/intructions.md) :hear_no_evil: .**

 NOTE: The viewer is currently work in progress, and there may exist tons of bugs.
-Please let us know if you encounter something unexpected, thanks in advance for you help :smiling_face_with_three_hearts:.
+Please let us know if you encounter something unexpected, thanks in advance for you help :smiling_face_with_three_hearts: .